moinwiki/moin/docs/admin/configure.rst

 which normally requires a long-term effort.

 To add a new theme, add a new directory under MoinMoin/themes/ where the directory name is the name of your theme.
-Note the directory structure under the basic and modernized themes.
-At a minimum, a new CSS file will be required; add a file named theme.css in the MoinMoin/themes/MyTheme/static/css/ directory.
+Note the directory structure under the other existing themes.
+Copy an `info.json` file to your theme directory and edit as needed.
+Create a file named theme.css in the MoinMoin/themes/<theme name>/static/css/ directory.

-To change the layout of the theme header, sidebar and footer, create a templates/ directory and copy and modify the files layout.html and show.html from either MoinMoin/templates/ or basic/templates.
+To change the layout of the theme header, sidebar and footer, create a templates/ directory and copy and modify the files layout.html and show.html from either MoinMoin/templates/ or one of the existing theme templates directories.

-For many themes, modifying the three files noted above will be sufficient.
+For many themes, modifying the files noted above will be sufficient.
 If changes to views are required, copy additional template files.
 If there is a requirement to change the MoinMoin base code, please consider submitting a patch.